Why We Should Support Elvira To Get Vegan Parents Thrown in Jail

 Don't Fear the Vegan

-This results in a desire to confirm a deeply held anti-vegan bias and soothe one’s cognitive dissonance when presented with factual information that contradicts their bias and acquired tastes, habits, and traditions – and apparent need for a feeling of domination over other animals – resulting in absurdities that defy basic logic yet make it past or perhaps are even encouraged by editors and authority figures everywhere.
+Due to perceptions that are deeply entrenched and socially conditioned, the dominant culture generally won’t consider choosing alternatives to animal use even where practical and possible to do so.
+The desire to soothe one’s cognitive dissonance when presented with factual information that contradicts one’s bias and acquired tastes, habits, and traditions often results in absurdities that defy basic logic yet make it past (or are even encouraged by) editors and authority figures everywhere.

 If that were the case, surely the world’s largest organization of food and nutrition professionals, the Academy of Nutrition and Dietetics (formerly the American Dietetic Association) would specify this, no?
 Given the fact that one of their major sponsors is actually the National Dairy Council, they are presumably under immense pressure to falsely position so-called animal products as necessary for normal human development while at the same time invalidating plants as sources of those same nutrients.